cirosantilli/mathematics/linear-algebra.md

     - property: rows of $U$ orthonormal
     - remark: the theorem of inclusion under diagonalizable is called *spectral theorem*

 -   hermitian

     - definition: $M=M^H$
     - $Im(\lambda)=0$ real eigenvectors

 -   hermitian real (symmetric)

-    property: sylvester law of inertial. $\forall S$, $S$ invertible, the number of positive, negative and zero eigenvalues of $SAS^T$ is the same as the number of positive, negative and zero eigenvalues of $A$ respectivelly
+    Property: Sylvester law of inertial. $\forall S$, $S$ invertible, the number of:

+    - positive, negative and zero eigenvalues of $SAS^T$ is the same as the number of
+    - positive, negative and zero eigenvalues of $A$ respectively.

-    property: the number of
+    Property: the number of:

-        positive, negative and zero eigenvalues of $A$ is the same as the number of positive, negative and zero pivots of $A$ respectivelly
+    - positive, negative and zero eigenvalues of $A$ is the same as the number of
+    - positive, negative and zero pivots of $A$ respectively.

 -   skew-hermitian

     - definition: $M=-M^H$
     - $Re(\lambda)=0$ pure imaginary eigenvectors

 -   unitary

     - definition: $MM^H=I$
     - $||Uv||=||v||$
     - $|\lambda|=1$ eigenvalues on the unit circle
     - rows are orthonormal

 -   SPD

     Definitions: